bartenbach/pumpkins_pool/README.md

 So here's the thing: We actually care about our mission.
 A lot.
 The planet matters, and together we can make a difference.

 To that end, we're giving **100%** of staked rewards directly to our delegators.
 There are **no fees**.
 We operate at **0% commission**.

-This is subject to change, however.
-If for whatever reason we decide to (or need to - if we become too large) charge a commission some day, delegators will be notified well in advance of the commission rate change, and given ample notice to redelegate if they wish to do so.
-This will be posted here on the Pumpkin's Pool website, and also in the Pumpkin's Pool Discord (linked below under Community).

-Regardless, our promise remains exactly the same: **5%** of all profits go directly to providing clean energy and improving the welfare of animals without homes.

 There aren't many other validators you can stake to where you not only receive top APY, but your rewards also actively contribute to making the world a better place.